-- Guided Meditation: Meditation is one of the most powerful self-realization and empowerment tools.
+Meditation is one of the most powerful self-realization and empowerment tools.
 It can help you overcome mental blocks, be more mindful, and even help you reduce a significant amount of stress.
-As a coach, you can guide your client through meditation till they can get used to doing it on their own.
+As a coach, you can guide your client through meditation until they can get used to doing it on their own.

-- Perspective change: Your life and the way you experience it has a lot do with your perception of things and the perspective through which you view it.
-Sometimes our very thoughts and the things we are focusing on can make our life less favorable for us, and merely changing the way we look at things can give us completely different outcomes.
+Your life and the way you experience it has a lot do with your perception of things and the perspective through which you view it.
+Sometimes our very thoughts and the things we are focusing on can make our lives less favourable for us, and merely changing the way we look at things can give us completely different outcomes.

-- A life coach can help you focus on the better parts of less favorable experiences and help you learn from them.
-In this process, no experience is completely devoid of potential for growth, and thus this process can help you grow immensely.
+A life coach can help you focus on the better parts of less favourable experiences and help you learn from them.
+In this process, no experience is completely devoid of the potential for growth, and thus this process can help you grow immensely.

 Types of coaching styles